 Now we get shots of the three complaining endlessly about how cold and biting the storm is but apparently it’s not so bad that any of them feel the need to actually zipper up their jackets, pull their hats down, tighten their hoods or put on their goggles.
 Parker, most obviously, could have just reversed her jacket putting the hood over the front of her face and the warmth of her breath would have worked wonders but not in this movie.

 Once the storm abates it’s time to consider options.
 Dan, our dashingly good-looking hero, decides he should jump.
 They’ve got to be at least 40 feet up.
 Somehow none of the three notice that they’re sitting on a long padded seat mat that’s held to the chair by several bungee cords which would make for a really effective rope system.
-Dan, flowing with testosterone, doesn’t even feel the need to reduce the distance and just pushes forward and launches into the air from a sitting position.
+Dan, flowing with testosterone, doesn’t even feel the need to reduce the distance and just pushes forward and launches into the air from a seated position.
 To no one’s surprise he hits the ground with full force and experiences multiple compound fractures on both legs.
 Bones sprout out like weeds and he’s there with legs splayed in shocking angles.
 Every so often he manages to shout out “ow”.

-Joe gets the idea, in ski boots, to climb up the chair and shimmy along the cable to the ladder-equipped cable support pole.
+Joe gets the bright idea, in ski boots, to climb up the chair and shimmy along the cable to the ladder-equipped cable support pole.
 Where’s Dan in his snowboarder’s boots when you need him?
 Of course that fails miserably.
 Dan, apparently a cable manufacturer back home, warns that lift cables are razor sharp and I guess we have to take this as fact as we really have no choice.
-However, having seen these time and again, a lift cable spends all day every day getting run through all sorts of compression and looks about as smooth as possible to the eye.
+However, having seen these time and again, a lift cable spends all day, every day getting run through all sorts of compression and looks about as smooth as possible to the eye.

 So now we have two people stuck on the lift and Dan incapacitated on the ground with some slightly annoying pain.
 Then the wolves appear.
 Thankfully within minutes we no longer have to be bothered by any more of Dan’s goofy story line.